tshi13/Do-It/README.md

 The purpose of the DoIt application is to help you stay focused and motivated on the important things in life.
 Whenever you want to stay focused or show off your accomplishments to your circle of friends, use DoIt and place a bet.
 Stay motivated daily and turn hard work into a handful of DoIt coins.
 In the future, we believe that DoIt would be a popular productivity app that helps people beat their laziness and reach their goals in an interesting and pleasant way.

 Here's why:
-* People often feel unmotivated and discouraged to do academic, professional, and personal tasks. :sad:
+* People often feel unmotivated and discouraged to do academic, professional, and personal tasks. :sob:
 * There currently are only to-do list applications that allow you to list and plan the tasks that you need to complete.
 * The market is lacking a solution that focuses on actually pushing users to actually do the tasks!
+DoIt is our solution to these problems. :relaxed:

 Through the betting system in Dolt, users need a certain amount of Dolt coins to play the game.
 Users can set private tasks for themselves or set tasks for everyone in a group.
 For group tasks, other people will keep track of them by verifying their public social media posts or private group posts.
 The user who fails to do their tasks will lose coins and the rest of the users will spilt the coins evenly.
 Successful users will be able to help friends gain better habits, get tasks done, earn more coins along the way, and have the opportunity to upload content to the general public.
 In this way, people are more motivated by losses rather then gains, so we want to motivate people by introducing consequences.
 We also allow them to be motivated by recognition and followers across our social platform.